 The District establishes rates based on the annually determined rate plan provisions of the TCDRS Act.
 The plan is funded by monthly contributions from both the employee members and the employer based on the covered payroll of employee members.
-Plan members are required to contribute 6% of their annually covered salary.
+Plan members are required to contribute 6 percent of their annually covered salary.
 Under the TCDRS Act, rates are based on an actuarially determined rate recommended by an independent actuary.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.

 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-For the year ended August 31, 2020, employees contributed \$296,052, or 5.2% of annual pay and the District contributed \$293,031, or 5.1% of annual pay.
-For the year ended August 31, 2019, employees contributed \$291,581, or 5.0% of annual pay, and the District contributed \$259,017, or 4.9% of annual pay, to the Plan.
+For the year ended August 31, 2021, employees contributed \$282,477, or 4.8 percent of annual pay and the District contributed \$137,654 or 2.3 percent of annual pay.
+For the year ended August 31, 2020, employees contributed \$296,052, or 5.2 percent of annual pay, and the District contributed \$293,031, or 5.1 percent of annual pay, to the Plan.